byteface/pypals/README.md

 ## MORE
 - cron notes
+echo "find jobpages batch 321" | nohup python3.7 -m pypals jobs >/dev/null 2>&1 &

 - makefile notes
+pypal:
+	cd /home/ubuntu/Desktop/someapp/automate/; \
+	python3.7 -m pypals myscraper server.py

+If you are running several bots at once you can trash them all easy by putting this in your makefile:

+killall:
+	sudo service solr stop; \
+	pkill -9 python

 ## DOCUMENTATION
 note : you can't use package names for commands. i.e. builtins, test